KaiiMenai/pands-project/analysis.md

 ## Pairplot

-A pairplot was used to visualise comparisons between pairs of features, sepal length vs, sepal width, sepal length vs petal length, sepal length vs petal width, petal length vs petal width etc. for the three species of iris flower (Setosa in blue, Versicolor in orange, Verginica in green).
+A pairplot was used to visualise comparisons between pairs of features, sepal length vs, sepal width, sepal length vs petal length, sepal length vs petal width, petal length vs petal width etc. for the three species of Iris flower (Setosa in blue, Versicolor in orange, Verginica in green).
 Pairwise analysis outputs multiple sub-plots that are plotted in a matrix format; row name gives the x axis, column name gives the y axis, and univariate distributions (histograms) are plotted on the diagonal from top left to bottom right for each feature (https://medium.com/analytics-vidhya/pairplot-visualization-16325cd725e6;
 https://www.analyticsvidhya.com/blog/2024/02/pair-plots-in-machine-learning/; https://seaborn.pydata.org/generated/seaborn.pairplot.html; https://builtin.com/articles/seaborn-pairplot).